TommasoTarchi/autoRNAseq/README.md

 "splicing_analysis": {
   "strandedness" -> integer: 0 for non-stranded, 1 for forward-stranded, 2 for reverse-stranded
   "read_length" -> integer: reads length (not all reads have to be of this length - rMATS-turbo is set to
-                            to handle varying length reads; in this case a reasonable approach is to use the length of reads before trimming) "use_paired_stats" -> boolean: whether to use paired stats model "cutoff_diff" -> float: cutoff difference used in hypothesis test for differential alternative splicing (ignored if "use_paired_stats": false); example: 0.0001 for 0.01% difference "detect_novel_splice" -> boolean: whether to detect unannotated splice sites "min_intron_len" -> integer: minimum intron length (ignored if "detect_novel_splice": false) "max_exon_len" -> integer: maximum exon length (ignored if "detect_novel_splice": false)
+                            handle varying length reads; in this case a reasonable approach is to use the length of reads before trimming) "cutoff_diff" -> float: cutoff difference used in null hypothesis test for differential alternative splicing (ignored if "use_paired_stats": true); example: 0.0001 for 0.01% difference "use_paired_stats" -> boolean: whether to use paired stats model "detect_novel_splice" -> boolean: whether to detect unannotated splice sites "min_intron_len" -> integer: minimum intron length (ignored if "detect_novel_splice": false) "max_exon_len" -> integer: maximum exon length (ignored if "detect_novel_splice": false)